 Planning within the TTR process is being done well in advance to facilitate efficient and quick allocation of rail infrastructure capacity.
-However, experience with the current process shows that more steering is needed to prevent the waste of rail capacity as well as unnecessary / redundant efforts, namely due to:
+However, experience with the current process, and gained in the pilots conducted 2017-2021, shows that more steering is needed to prevent the waste of rail capacity as well as unnecessary / redundant efforts, namely due to:

 - Constant changes made to planning parameters

 - Capacity blocked but not used by stakeholders